Love Is the Drug

-"Love Is the Drug" is a 1975 song from English rock band Roxy Music's fifth studio album Siren, released as a single in September 1975.
+"Love Is the Drug" is a song by the English rock band Roxy Music, from their fifth studio album, Siren (1975), released as a single in September 1975.
 Co-written by Bryan Ferry and Andy Mackay, the song originated as a slower, dreamier track until the band transformed its arrangement to become more dance-friendly and uptempo.
 Ferry's lyrics recount a man going out looking for action.

 The single was a commercial hit for the band, peaking at number two in the United Kingdom.
-It also gave the group its first substantial exposure in the United States, reaching number 30 in early 1976 on the US Billboard Hot 100.
+It also gave the group its first substantial exposure in the United States, reaching number 30 in early 1976 on the US Billboard Hot 100, becoming their highest charting single and only US Top 40 single.
 Since its release, the song has been hailed as an early influence on new wave and has been praised for its groove and bassline.

 Background

-Saxophonist Andy Mackay wrote the basic groove for the song in London in early 1975, explaining, "I came up with chords for an unusual song on my Wurlitzer electric piano.
+Saxophonist Andy Mackay wrote the basic melody for the song in London in early 1975, explaining, "I came up with chords for an unusual song on my Wurlitzer electronic piano.
 My chords had a distinctly English-y sound inspired by 20th century classical composers like Ralph Vaughan Williams.
 They had a folk-harmony feel influenced by early church music."
 The band then collaborated to flesh out the song in the studio, with vocalist Bryan Ferry and drummer Paul Thompson moving the song in a more dance-oriented style.
 Mackay recalled:

 After hearing early versions of Mackay's chord progression, Ferry wrote the song's lyrics while at home in Holland Park.
 He stated, "The image I had in mind for the song was a young guy getting into his car and zooming off into town, looking for action at a club".
 He cited a Trinidadian friend named Christian for inspiring the song's opening lyrics: "He worked for Roxy doing wardrobe.
 Christian was a very amusing, laid-back guy.
 If there was ever a problem, Christian would say, 'T'ain't no big t'ing.'
-I liked the phrase, so my opening lyrics to the song were: 'T'ain't no big thing / to wait for the bell to ring / T'ain't no big thing / the toll of the bell.'
+I liked the phrase, so my opening lyrics to the song were: 'T'ain't no big thing / to wait for the bell to ring / T'ain't no big thing / the toll of the bell.'"

-Saxaphonist Andy Mackay credited producer Chris Thomas with helping the band perfect the song.
+Saxophonist Andy Mackay credited producer Chris Thomas with helping the band perfect the song.
 He recounted, "Chris had a huge impact particularly on 'Love Is The Drug'.
 His confidence and ability to make us work really hard and redo parts was exceptional.
 I spent literally hours tracking the sax riffs on 'Love Is The Drug' when they sounded pretty much OK to me.
 Chris was of course right."